Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Results

 \subsubsection{Linear Model of the True Bias}

 We review the results of the linear model of the true bias.
-Figures \ref{fig:Optum_Linear_Depression}, \ref{fig:CCAE_Linear_Depression}, \ref{fig:MDCD_Linear_Depression}, and \ref{fig:MDCR_Linear_Depression} report effect size estimates for all negative and positive controls across the four databases as well as the percentage of posterior intervals containing the true effect size.
-The number of effect sizes that were tested are reported on the figures.
+Figure \ref{fig:Optum_Linear_Depression} reports the effect size estimates for all negative and positive controls as well as the percentage of posterior intervals containing the true effect size for the Optum database of the hypertension data set.
+The coverage for the calibrated and uncalibrated methods using the depression data set is displayed in Table~\ref{tab:TableDepression}.
 For all four databases, the calibrated procedure results in posterior intervals that are closer to 95\% than the uncalibrated procedure.
-In addition, for most of the cases, the constant model of the true bias performed slightly better than the linear model for the calibrated procedure.

-The RMSE for the Optum database using calibration is about 0.07 while without calibration, it is about 0.61.
+The RMSE for the Optum database using calibration is about 0.01 while without calibration, it is about 0.60.
 Figure \ref{fig:RMSE_Linear_Depression} shows the RMSE calculated for each database.
 The uncalibrated procedure has higher error than the calibrated procedure, when considering all hazard ratios combined.

-The coverage for the calibrated and uncalibrated methods using the depression data set is displayed in Table~\ref{tab:TableDepression}.
+Out of the three approaches of training the data on the controls, the linear model of the true bias results in the lowest RMSE for all four databases of the depression data set.